 “Believe it or not, opting for an all-inclusive resort can make all the difference when it comes to your wedding budget,” Megan Velez, VP of product at Destination Weddings Travel Group, said in an email.
 “While it may seem extravagant, all-inclusive properties offer unlimited services for one flat rate so it can definitely be the best bang for your buck.
 Keep in mind that many all-inclusive resorts provide discounted rates for groups, as well as wedding packages that can save you bundles.”

 Once you have decided on a venue, choose a hotel nearby and get those room blocks reserved before another wedding party snags them.

 If your whole group is there, you can often get perks like a suite upgrade, hospitality room, or even a couple of extra nights for you and your partner, Amy Green and Melanie Marconi, owners of block procurement service Where Will They Stay?, said in an email.

 Note to guests, while it’s fun to stay at the same place as everyone else, compare prices with other hotels nearby.
 Staying elsewhere may be a concession you make to stay on budget.

 Remember, when budgeting for a wedding, some people opt to take out a personal loan to help cover the expenses (some lenders brand these as wedding loans).
 How you decide to pay for your big day is a personal choice, but if you do consider using credit cards or a loan to cover some costs, keep tabs on your credit, before and after applying for any new accounts.
 Good credit scores can help you qualify for the best rates on financing and high debt levels post-wedding (and any late payments related to them) can wind up hurting your credit.
-To see how where you credit stands, you can get your free annual credit reports at AnnualCreditReport.com and a free credit report summary, updated monthly, on Credit.com.
+To see how where you credit stands, you can get your free annual credit reports at AnnualCreditReport.com and a free credit report summary, updated every 14 days, on Credit.com.

 More Money-Saving Reads: